-Today Purim is celebrated not only on those specific days, but throughout the whole week.
-The peak of the events this year will take place on the 20-22 of March 2019.
-If you’re not sure how to have fun this Purim, here are 5 ways to celebrate Purim in Israel:
+If you’re not sure how to have fun this Purim, here are 5 ways to celebrate Purim in Israel.

 Watch this video by Israel, that shows you a bit of the Purim spirit:

 Purim is one of the most festive and happy holidays in Israel.
-Streets are filled with colorful decorations and costumes and cheerful music.
-One of the highlights of Purim is the Adloyada, the traditional parade that usually begins in the late morning – early afternoon and consists of dozens of people wearing costumes.
-“Adloyada” in Hebrew means “Until one no longer knows”.
+Streets are filled with colorful decorations, costumes and cheerful music.
+One of the highlights of Purim is the “Adloyada”, the traditional parade that usually begins in the late morning – early afternoon and includes dozens of people in costumes.
+In Hebrew, “Adloyada” means “Until one no longer knows.”
 This is connected to what is said in the Talmud, that during Purim you must drink until you do not know the difference between “blessed be Mordecai” and “cursed be Haman”.
-In the Adloyada there isn’t much drinking, but I’ll write about drinking later.
+In the “Adloyada” there isn’t much drinking, but I’ll write about drinking later.

 2- Put on a Costume

 You can also buy or make yourself a costume and join the fun!
 There are many costume parties going on during Purim, which you can attend.
-Abraham Hostel Jerusalem, for instance, holds a Purim party every year, that also includes a costume competition with prices.
-You can book your tickets to the event here.
+Abraham Hostel Jerusalem, for instance, holds a Purim party every year.
+You can get more info and book your tickets to the event here.

 Why do we dress up during Purim?
 There are many possible reasons.
 Some say that the Book of Esther, which Jewish people read during Purim, is full of transfigurations.
 For example, Hadassah changes her name to Esther to hide the fact that she is Jewish, as Haman, the king’s chief advisor, wants to kill all the Jews in the Persian kingdom.
-Also, in Purim there is a mitzvah (precept) to give charity to the poor and the highest level of charity is to give a “secret charity”, so that the poor do not know who gave them the charity and the givers do not know to whom they gave the charity.
+Also, in Purim there is a mitzvah (Jewish law) to give charity to the poor.
+The highest level of charity is to give a “secret charity”, so that the poor do not know who gave them the charity and the givers do not know to whom they gave the charity.
 That is why we dress up on Purim – so no one will recognize us when we do good deeds.

 3- Taste Some “Haman Ears”

-The “Haman Ears” (“Oznei Haman” in Hebrew and “hamantash” in English) are the traditional cookies of Purim.
-They are triangular shaped, meant to represent the ears of Haman, the villain in the Purim story, and are filled with all kinds of fillings, while the most traditional filling are poppy seed, dates, and chocolate.
-Every bakery that respects itself has “Haman Ears” weeks ahead of Purim and during the holiday itself, so make sure to taste a bit of this delicious cookie!
+The “Haman Ears” (“Oznei Haman” in Hebrew and “hamantash” in English) are the traditional pastries of Purim.
+They are triangular-shaped, meant to represent the ears of Haman, the villain in the Purim story.
+And they are filled with all kinds of fillings, the most traditional fillings being poppy seeds, dates, and chocolate.
+Every bakery that respects itself has “Haman Ears” weeks ahead of Purim and during the holiday itself, so make sure to taste a bit of this delicious pastry!

 Watch how “Haman Ears” are made through this video by JewishPress TV:

-As I’ve already mentioned, the Talmud states that you should drink until you do not know the difference between “blessed be Mordecai” and “cursed be Haman”, that is until you reach a state of total intoxication.
-To fulfill this, many of the celebrators spend the whole night out, drinking and drinking and drinking in the various Purim parties throughout Israel.
+As I’ve already mentioned, the Talmud states that you should drink until you do not know the difference between “blessed be Mordecai” and “cursed be Haman.”
+That is, until you get totally drunk.
+To fulfill this, many celebrators spend the whole night out, drinking and drinking and drinking in the various Purim parties throughout Israel.

 5- Make a Purim Basket

-An important tradition of Purim is to give charity to the poor, usually in the form of a Purim basket, which is a basket full of useful food items or accessories.
-But there is also a tradition to give a Purim basket to your friends, filled with sweets, chocolates and things that make your friends happy.
-If you want, you can make a Purim basket and either send it to charity or give it to your travel partner.
+An important tradition of Purim is to give charity to the poor, usually in the form of a basket filled with useful food items or accessories.
+But there is also a tradition to give a Purim basket to your friends, filled with sweets, chocolates, and things that make them happy.
+So, you can make a Purim basket and either send it to charity or give it to your travel partner.
 I’m sure they’ll love it!
 And if you want an even more special experience, make a bunch of small bags of candy and chocolate and go hand it out in one of Israel’s hospitals.
 It’s a great way to make someone happy!

 For more info about holidays in Israel, read Holidays in Israel and How to Spend Them During Travel.